 - Only the manipulatives identified below are allowed during the OAKS Mathematics Assessment.
-They should be made available to all students at all grades, if requested. - Algebra tiles

-- Balance, including "Hands-on-Math Algebra" balance

-- Base-ten blocks

-- Beans, bean sticks, popsicle sticks, or similar objects including bundles of ten

-- Colored chips, including positive and negative chips

-- Color tiles
+They should be made available to all students at all grades, if requested. - Algebra tiles - Balance, including "Hands-on-Math Algebra" balance - Base-ten blocks - Beans, bean sticks, popsicle sticks, or similar objects including bundles of ten - Colored chips, including positive and negative chips - Color tiles - Cubes

-- Cubes

-- Cuisenaire rods

-- Dice

-- Dominoes or checkers

-- Dot paper (square or hex)

-- Egg cartons of various sizes

-- Fraction strips or fraction pieces

-- Geoboard and rubber bands

-- Geometric shapes 2D and 3D

-- Interlocking cubes

-- Legos

-- Marbles or colored cubes and containers

-- Measuring cups and spoons with marks and text

-- Pattern blocks

-- Patty paper (small square sheets)

-- Play money

-- Playing cards or numbered cards

-- Scissors

-- Spinners

-- String

-- Tangrams

-- Tiles

-- Touch math cards

-- Transparent sheets, mirrors, MIRATM -- symmetry tools

-- 2-D nets

-- o Manipulatives used during testing must be listed in this table and should be used during instruction so they are familiar to the students.

-- o Manipulatives are available to help students think, not to give them answers.

-Manipulatives must not either directly provide students with answers or identify the process by which students may determine the answer.
+Allowable Resources During Administration of the OAKS Mathematics Assessment Cuisenaire rods Dice Dominoes or checkers Dot paper (square or hex) Egg cartons of various sizes Fraction strips or fraction pieces Geoboard and rubber bands Geometric shapes - 2D and 3D Interlocking cubes Legos Marbles or colored cubes and containers Measuring cups and spoons with marks and text Pattern blocks Patty paper (small square sheets) Play money Playing cards or numbered cards Scissors Spinners Stopwatch String Tangrams Tiles Touch math cards Transparent sheets, mirrors, MIRATM -- symmetry tools 2-D nets • Manipulatives used during testing must be listed in this table and should be used during instruction so they are familiar to the students. o Manipulatives are available to help students think, not to give them answers.
+Manipulatives must not either directly provide students with answers or identify the process by which students may determine the answer. o Manipulatives must be available in the test environment where students may get them if they choose to use them.